svenvc/zinc/build-and-deploy-1st-webapp/build-deploy-1st-webapp.md

         self assert: client entity equals: image.
         client close ]

-The ZnClient object is pretty powerful.
+The HTTP client object is pretty powerful.
 It can do a correct multi-part form-data POST, just like a browser.
 Furthermore, once configured, it can be reused, like for the second GET request.

 ## Saving code to a repository

 If all is well, you now have a package called MyFirstWebApp containing two classes, MyFirstWebApp and MyFirstWebAppTests.
 The first one should have 9 methods, the second 5.
 If you are unsure about your code, you can double check with the full listing at the end of this document.
 Our web app should now work as expected, and we have some tests to prove it.

 But our code currently only lives in our development image.
 Let's change that and move our code to a source code repository.
-For this we first have to create a Monticello package.
+For this we first have to define a Monticello package.
 Click on the package name in the first column of the browser and select the option 'Create an MC package'.

 ![Creating a Monticello package](create-mc-package.png)